SumoLogic/sumologic-documentation/docs/search/copilot.md

 ### Step 2: Select a source category

 Click **Select Source Category** - the source expression box - and type/select the data source of the log messages you want to investigate.
-In this example, we'll do AWS WAF.
+In this example, we'll select a source for AWS WAF.

 <img src={useBaseUrl('img/search/copilot/source-category.png')} alt="Copilot source category" style={{border: '1px solid gray'}} width="600" />